kdheepak/panvimdoc/doc/panvimdoc.md

 Lastly, if the markdown text is a url, the link is not added to the links section and instead is placed inline.

+## Linking to help tags

+Markdown doucments may suggest help tags via `:h help-tag`, which are converted to `|help-tag|` "hot links" in vimdoc.

 ## Mappings

 While you can use codeblocks with the language `vimdoc` to insert text in the generated vimdoc, it can be useful to have a markdown friendly way to write documentation for mappings.